 By Terry Trucco

-In early 2011 we spent a night at the Pod Hotel on East 51st Street in one of the tiniest rooms on the planet.
-But what our little cell lacked in size it made up in style and smarts.
+In early 2011 I spent a night at the Pod Hotel on East 51st Street in one of the tiniest rooms on the planet.
+But what my little cell lacked in size it made up in style and smarts.

 Like a sleek burr puzzle, everything fit meticulously – storage drawers tucked beneath the built-in double bed, a tissue holder perched under the stainless steel sink, a sliding door to afford privacy for the stall shower and toilet.
 With white walls, honey maple woodwork and splashes of red, the room was upbeat, contemporary and clean.
 It looked like a blueprint for a smart budget hotel room.

 Turns out it was.
-This summer a second Pod opened 12 blocks south in the century-old brick
+This summer a second Pod, Pod39, opened 12 blocks south in the century-old brick

 tower that once housed the Allerton, a residential hotel for men.
 Rooms are typically 10 by 8 feet (it’s the Pod, not the Pierre).
 But unlike the original where half the rooms use shared bathrooms down the hall, all Pod 39 rooms have private baths.

 Rooms are also color coded, floor by floor, with white-walled rooms accented in red and honey maple “to energize,” according to the press release, blue and darker maple to sooth or teal and walnut for visual warmth.